Families and Children

 - Raising the importance of the early years of a child’s development and the connection of the family to the wider community.

 Fleurieu Families uses a strengths and empowerment approach to build parenting and community capacity.
-We aim to nurture respectful, trusting relationships that are culturally sensitive and child and family centred.
+We aim to nurture respectful, trusting relationships that are culturally sensitive and child and family centered.

 Domestic and Family Violence